thestk/stk/doc/README-Win.txt

 USE REALTIME MIDI INPUT FOR CONTROL:

-1. Open a DOS console window and start syntmono with MIDI input (eg. syntmono Clarinet -or -im).
+1. Open a DOS console window and start syntmono with MIDI input (eg. demo Clarinet -or -im).

    This assumes you already have MIDI setup correctly for your computer.

+WINDOWS 2000/XP:

+There is a big advantage in using Windows 2000/XP over 95/98 with STK in that piping works, just as under unix.
+Also, the scheduler in 2000/XP seems to be much better, so socketed messages don't get clumped together like they do in Windows 95/98.
+The script files (ex.
+Demo) can be renamed with .bat extensions, allowing them to work in the same way as in unix systems.

 WINDOWS NT ONLY: